moh23joachimchilewski-hub/SOC-Analyst-Portfolio/02-Network-Traffic-Analysis/Tunneling_Traffic_ICMP_DNS.md

 Label Count: 2
 ```

-The subdomain segment (`3b80015aaf45c2a02977230080b68d0ea3`) is a hex-encoded string, not a real hostname — this is the classic dnscat pattern of encoding session/data content into subdomain labels rather than sending a genuine domain lookup.
+The subdomain segment (`3b80015aaf45c2a02977230080b68d0ea3`) is a hex-encoded string, not a real hostname - this is the classic dnscat pattern of encoding session/data content into subdomain labels rather than sending a genuine domain lookup.

+**[SCREENSHOT HERE - `dns.pcap` filtered on `dns contains "dnscat"`, expanded query fields showing `Name: dnscat.3b80015aaf45c2a02977230080b68d0ea3`, `Type: MX`, annotated "query zawiera dnscat - narzedzie uzywane do tunelowania przez DNS, potencjalne C2 connection"]**

-**Step 3 — Record type rotation.**
+**Step 3 - Record type rotation.**
 Across the capture, queries cycle through **MX**, **TXT**, and **CNAME** record types for structurally similar encoded subdomains.
-Legitimate lookups for a single service don't typically rotate record types like this — dnscat/dnscat2 deliberately varies query types to maximize channel bandwidth and resilience against filtering of any single record type.
+Legitimate lookups for a single service don't typically rotate record types like this - dnscat/dnscat2 deliberately varies query types to maximize channel bandwidth and resilience against filtering of any single record type.

-**Step 4 — C2 domain confirmed directly in packet payload.**
+**Step 4 - C2 domain confirmed directly in packet payload.**
 A separate query packet (raw hex) shows the full query name in cleartext ASCII:

 ```